NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/DemographicServices/ManageNemsSubscription/README.md

 ### 🔐 Certificate Setup

-- Use a `.p12` client cert signed for Spine integration
+- Use a `.pfx` client cert signed for Spine integration
 - Set the path in `NemsLocalCertPath`
 - Make sure Docker or your host has read access
 - To debug loading: